 I made the usual attempts at phone and internet contact with the huge, sprawling SS administration but gave up temporarily after wandering down countless phone-mail menus and internet pages to dead ends.
 Then, fortuitously, my benefits statement arrived from Social Security, addressed to one "Bob" Womack.
-"Bob" is my nickname, not my legal name. *Light bulb*
+"Bob" is my nickname, not my legal name.
+And where was my middle name? *Light bulb*

 I made another fore' into the arcane halls of the SS voice menu system, deciding to use the "Survivor" television show strategy and simply "outwit and outlast"